jagberg/RaspberryPiScripts/README.md

 * Plug in HDMI into the port next to the power port on the Raspberry Pi
 * Install from LibreElec website onto an SD card
 * Open `config.txt` in the SD Card and add the following otherwise you will just get a black screen when connecting to HDMI through the TV
+> :warning: After a LibreElec upgrade you need to re-apply these settings.
+Even with 10.0.4 where it says it doesnt read these settings in the config.txt, when I did a clean install and applied these it then started working.
+It would reboot when the channel was on whereas without these you had to boot when the HDMI was on another channel first and then switch to it.
     ```
     hdmi_group=2
     hdmi_mode=39